Devolution to the North of England: Contemporary movement

 In 2014, the people within the North of England indicated in a survey by the BBC that there was a greater wish for devolution of some powers at least.
 The survey indicated that 85% of people in the North wanted control of policing, taxation and education handed over to the region.
 There is also a perceived continuing widening of the North-South divide, which continues to highlight the issue to people living in the North.
 Government policy relating to the COVID-19 pandemic also created tension between the North and the UK Government, which gave rise to some discussion of a separate region as a way of giving more say to the area.

 Various parties have been formed to test the issues in elections, including the North East Party in 2014 and the Northern Party in 2015.
 The Yorkshire Party looks specifically at the issue of a devolved assembly for Yorkshire.

-A smaller movement exists in Liverpool.
+Smaller movements exist in Liverpool and Doncaster.

+The sonoric landscape of spoken Scouse extends beyond contemporary political and geographic boundaries of the City of Liverpool and instead extends to Merseyside as a whole.
 An estimated three-quarters of Liverpudlians have Irish ancestry, causing some to identify more strongly as Scouse or Irish than English.
 In 1885, the historic constituency Liverpool Scotland elected an Irish Nationalist, T. P. O'Connor, as their MP, and 59% voted remain in the 2016 EU referendum. #ScouseNotEnglish trended on Twitter following the result of the 2019 general election as Merseyside constituencies had some of the highest Labour vote shares in the country.
+The phrase "Scouse not English" resonates strongly in Liverpool, reflecting a unique identity and heritage that has fuelled a growing debate on the possibility of the city achieving independence from the rest of England.
+This divisive discourse, influenced by historical sentiments and contemporary political differences, has gained traction on social media, prompting discussions on whether Liverpool should pursue autonomy through a referendum.

+"Liverpool has historically perceived itself as distinct from the rest of the country, sharing more similarities with Belfast and Glasgow than with London.
+With a significant Irish influx and its status as a port city, Liverpool has maintained international ties, looking towards America and Ireland rather than London."
+The "Make Liverpool/Merseyside an independent state which remains in the EU" petition was submitted on 28 February 2017 during the 2015–2017 Conservative government.
+The petition aimed to advocate for the independence of Merseyside and its desire to remain in the European Union following the Brexit referendum, however, was rejected by the UK Government and Parliament.